zspitz/dlr/docs/dlr-spec-hosting/api-references.md

 ExecuteAndWrap returns an ObjectHandle for use when the engine and/or scope are remote.

-Execute&lt;T&gt; returns the result as the specified type, using the associated engine's Operations.ConvertTo&lt;T&gt; method.
+Execute\<T\> returns the result as the specified type, using the associated engine's Operations.ConvertTo\<T\> method.
 If this method cannot convert to the specified type, then it throws an exception.

 ExecuteProgram runs the source as though it were launched from an OS command shell and returns a process exit code indicating the success or error condition of executing the code.
 Each time this method is called it creates a fresh ScriptScope in which to run the source, and if you were to use ScriptEngine.GetScope, you'd get whatever last ScriptScope the engine created for the source.